htmlburger/carbon-fields-docs/documentation/10-quickstart.md

     }
     ```
 1. Open up `/wp-admin/` - you now have a brand new "Theme Options" admin section with a text field

+**IMPORTANT: Any further guide in this documentation is written with the awareness that you are following this Quickstart guide and any `Container` or `Block` definitions are registered in the `carbon_fields_register_fields` hook.**